chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/common/tag-helpers-custom.md

 Add the Tag Helper to imports:
 `@addTagHelper BethanysPieShop.TagHelpers.*, BethanysPieShop`

-# Using Custom Tag Helpers
+# using custom tag helpers
 The above Tag Helper creates a new element called email:
 ```html
 <email